 STRATEGY 2: EFFECTIVE PORTFOLIO EXECUTION Description: Once a new energy efficiency opportunity is identified and proven to deliver reliable energy savings, the alliance develops and implements market transformation initiatives at a scale that can accelerate adoption of these new opportunities.

 In 2015-2019, the alliance began its first collaboration on natural gas market transformation.
 For this first five-year period, the alliance adopted a strategy that focused on implementing a small portfolio of initiatives, designed to allow the alliance to gain experience working on gas market transformation together and minimize major organizational changes.
-This initial foray resulted in significant progress in product development and market characterization, as well as funder collaboration within the region and with extra-regional partners, such as the Gas Technology Institute.
+This initial foray resulted in significant progress in product development and market characterization as well as funder collaboration within the region and with extra-regional partners, such as the Gas Technology Institute.
 Some products from the initial portfolio met with unexpected barriers (dryers and hearths) or didn’t progress as quickly as expected (combination units) and are therefore not included as full programs in the 2020-2024 business cycle.

 For 2020 - 2024, NEEA is proposing to operate a portfolio of natural gas market transformation programs that includes two gas-only programs (Condensing Rooftop Units, Efficient Gas Water Heating) and one dual-fuel program (Next Step Homes).
-This diverse portfolio covers residential and commercial products, retrofit and new construction applications, a range from pre-commercialized products to those currently in the market, and three product families: HVAC, Water Heating, and New Construction.
+This diverse portfolio covers residential and commercial products, retrofit and new construction applications, a range from pre-commercialized products to those currently in the market, and three product groups: HVAC, Water Heating, and New Construction.

 The market transformation theory and key activities for each of these natural gas market transformation programs are detailed further in Appendix 2.
 Per the Operations Efficiency section of this plan, NEEA staff will manage the portfolio adaptively, potentially shifting resources between programs with funder guidance, as market opportunities emerge throughout the five-year cycle.